Jason-Chen-2017/pycnblog/blog/zen/37/【AI大数据计算原理与代码实例讲解】分词.md

 import nltk
 from nltk.tokenize import word_tokenize

-text = \"This is an example sentence for tokenization.\" tokens = word_tokenize(text) print(tokens)
+text = "This is an example sentence for tokenization." tokens = word_tokenize(text) print(tokens)
 ```